 Inform management strategies to improve water quality and other outcomes.

-Adaptively Managing
+Adaptively Managing(need to update these)

 The partnership will use the following approaches to ensure adaptive management:

 In a dynamic environment like the Bay watershed, changes during the next seven years are inevitable.
 It may be possible to accommodate those changes within the existing Bay TMDL framework without the need to revise it in whole, or in part.
 The CBP partnership has committed to take an adaptive management approach to the Bay TMDL and incorporate new scientific understandings into the implementation planning in two-year milestones and in Phase III following the Bay TMLD’s midpoint assessment.
 Future adjustments to WIPs and two-year milestones based on changing conditions and the availability of new information is consistent with the CBP’s concept of adaptive management.